 After communicating with city leaders and other Lincoln area churches, Sower Church opened its doors again on Sunday, June 21st, with a two-service format to accommodate social distancing for our facility’s seating capacity.

-- There will be no Sunday school for the first phase of reopening.
-We will have activity packets for children at their seats to entertain them during the service.
+- There is no Sunday school at this time.
+We have activity packets for children each week to entertain them at their seats.

-- Nursery rooms are open for use for each service, with one room reserved just for 9 AM and a second one available for 10:30 AM.
-Parents are responsible for their own childcare.
+- The nursery is now open for children ages 0-3 years old.
+One room is reserved just for 9 AM and a second one available for 10:30 AM.
+Volunteers wear masks to protect children.

-- Live video feeds will be available in our multi-purpose room and extended lobby area for families as well.
-Video feed will also play in the nursery.
+- Live video feeds will be available in our multi-purpose room, nursery, and extended lobby area.

-- We will not be able to serve coffee or doughnuts.
+- We are not currently serving coffee or doughnuts.

 - Please stay home when you are feeling sick (fever, cough, shortness of breath, sore throat, muscle pain, chills), or if you have been exposed to a lab-confirmed case of COVID-19; exercise discernment.

 We realize that for some, these measures may seem unnecessary.
 Others will think we aren’t doing enough.
 Most of us will experience a transition time that feels dishearteningly long.
 Wherever you are at with it all, Christ has the resources you need to find peace and patience for this time.

 Peace I leave with you; my peace I give you.
 I do not give to you as the world gives.
 Do not let your hearts be troubled and do not be afraid. -John 14:27